 “For all the promises of God in Him are yea, and in Him amen, unto the glory of God by us,” 2 Corinthians 1:20

-We are in our countdown to back to school time around here.
+It’s back to school time around here.
 Each school year starts out brand new.
 New backpacks, new supplies, new clothes; along with new hopes and dreams with the anticipation of promise lingering in the air.
 This is going to be a wonderful year!

 By the end of the first month of school, children and sometimes parents too, start looking forward to days off, delayed openings due to weather and such.
-The reality of the daily grinding and horse race schedules overshadow the promise that was once felt.
+The reality of the daily grinding and horse race schedules overshadows the promise that was once felt.
 Instead of realigning oneself to keep hold of the promise that was once felt in the atmosphere, we begin to gripe and complain.
-Looking forward to the end of the school year, or at least Christmas break for some relief, becomes the new goal.
+Looking forward to the end of the school year, or at least Christmas break for some relief becomes the new goal.

 Often times, we treat the promises of God in the same manner also.

 He gives us this wonderful volume (the Bible), filled with sixty-six books.
 And in each of those sixty-six books therein is packed with “more.”
 God has “more” for you than this.
-Line upon line, and precept upon precept, tells us how much He cares for us, loves us, and wants more for us.
+Line upon line and precept upon precept tells us how much He cares for us, loves us, and wants more for us.
 The Bible starts way back in the book of Genesis with promise.
 And, it goes all the way through to the end of Revelation.
 How does it end?
 With promise!
 “He which testifieth these things saith, Surely I come quickly.
 Amen.
 Even so, come, Lord Jesus.
 The grace of our Lord Jesus Christ be with you all.
 Amen,” (Rev. 22:20-21).
-That’s promise!
+That’s a promise!

 Won’t you accept it today?
 Yes!